 Automobile tyres mostly use natural rubber as inputs.
 However, applicable GST rates on tyres vary significantly compared to other rubber-derived finished products, like gloves, latex threads, etc. In addition, GST rates on different tyres also differ widely.
 This article discusses the applicability of GST rates and HSN codes of various kinds of tyres, with the latest updates from the 56th GST Council Meeting 2025.

-1. The 56th GST Council meeting has announced important updates with changes effective from 22nd September 2025:
+The 56th GST Council meeting has announced and CBIC has notified changes in GST on tyres with effective from 22nd September 2025-

-- New Pneumatic tyres: GST will be reduced from 28% to 18%, covering tyres for bicycles, cycle-rickshaws, and three-wheeled powered cycle rickshaws.
+- New Pneumatic tyres: GST is reduced from 28% to 18%, covering tyres for bicycles, cycle-rickshaws, and three-wheeled powered cycle rickshaws.

-- Tyre cord fabric: GST will be reduced from 12% to 5%, including high tenacity yarn of nylon, polyamides, polyesters, or viscose rayon.
+- Tyre cord fabric: GST is reduced from 12% to 5%, including high tenacity yarn of nylon, polyamides, polyesters, or viscose rayon.

 Before the introduction of GST, tyre manufacturers, dealers and traders had to deal with multiple types of indirect taxes.